 One approach is based on Flink timers and works similar to the manual cleanup as described above.
 However, users do not need to implement the cleanup logic themselves and state is automatically cleanup for them.

 More sophisticated ideas depend on the characteristics of specific state backends and include:

 An incremental partial cleanup in the heap backend triggered on state access or record processing.

 A RocksDB-specific filter which filters out expired values during the regular compaction process.

-We encourage you to join the conversation and share your thoughts and ideas in the Apache Flink JIRA board or by subscribing to the Apache Flink mailing list below.
+We encourage you to join the conversation and share your thoughts and ideas in the Apache Flink JIRA board or by subscribing to the Apache Flink mailing list in the Flink website.

 Time-based state access restrictions and automatic state clean-up are common challenges in the world of stateful stream processing.
 With its 1.6.0 release, Apache Flink introduces the first implementation of State TTL support to tackle these problems.
 In the current version, State TTL guarantees state inaccessibility after a configured timeout to comply with GDPR or any other data compliance rules.
 The Flink community is working on several extensions to improve and extend the State TTL functionality in future releases.

 Stay tuned by subscribing to our newsletter or following @ApacheFlink on Twitter to get the latest updates and new features regarding Apache Flink and State TTL.